Gangulphus

 Gangulphus of Burgundy (died 11 May 760 AD) is venerated as a martyr by the Catholic Church.
-Gangulphus was a Burgundian courtier whose historical existence can only be attested by a single document: a deed from the court of Pepin the Short dated 762.
-It attests that he was a great landowner, whose family dominated the region and exercised a lot of power.
+Gangulphus was a Burgundian courtier whose historical existence can be attested by only a single document: a deed from the court of Pepin the Short, dated 762, attests that he was a great landowner, whose family dominated the region and exercised a lot of power.

 Gangulphus decided to renounce his wealth and become a hermit.
 Even so, he was subsequently killed by his wife's lover, who wished to remove Gangulphus as a possible interference to the adulterous relationship.

 Legend

 Born to one of the most illustrious families of Burgundy, his education was provided by his parents, who were virtuous Christians.
 As a youth, Gangulphus was known for his great honesty, chastity, and propriety, and visited churches and read religious texts, avoiding the company of libertines.
 When his parents died, he became a model landowner, taking care of the household economy with ease and industry and also providing for the churches and the poor on his land.
 When it came time to marry, he chose a woman who did not share his virtues.

 As an important nobleman, Gangulphus participated in the wars of the time, but also dedicated himself to preaching the gospel in Frisia.

 On a journey back to Burgundy, he found a property at Bassigny upon which stood a fountain that issued fresh and good water.
 Gangulphus bought the property.
-However, his friends mocked him because this property's fountain would not serve back at home.
+However, his friends mocked him because the property's fountain would not serve back at home.
 However, when Gangulphus returned home, he pushed a stick into the soil.
 The next day, he instructed his servant to pull the stick out of the soil.
 Out of the soil emerged a new fountain, from which gushed fresh water.

 During his absence, his wife had committed adultery with a priest.
 His wife protested her innocence, but Gangulphus wished her innocence to be judged by God.
 Thus, he had her dip her hand into the very same source of water he had created on his property.
 His wife’s hand was completely and miraculously scalded by the water.
 Gangulphus was fairly lenient: he forbade his wife from ever sharing his marriage bed and also ordered the priest to go abroad.

 Gangulphus meanwhile withdrew to his castle at Avallon, near Vézelay, performing works of penance and charity.

 However, his wife soon had her lover return.
 Hurrying back, the priest, wishing to decapitate Gangulphus, attacked him as he slept.
 However, the priest missed and injured Gangulphus' thigh.
 The wound, however, proved to be fatal and Gangulphus received the last sacraments on 11 May 760.

 The priest fled the country with Gangulphus' wife.
 Purported miracles soon took place at Gangulphus' tomb.
 Both his wife and the priest soon suffered illnesses and died.